 You can choose how to make arrangements for looking after your children if you separate from your partner.
 Usually, you can avoid going to court hearings with your ex-partner if you can agree on the following:

-We can help you prepare and agree a Children Agreement or a Consent Order that can be approved and sealed by the Court.
+Our solicitors can help you prepare and agree a Children Agreement or a Consent Order that can be approved and sealed by the Court.

 Before making an application to Court for a Child Arrangement Orders you must show you’ve attended a meeting to see if mediation is right for you.
 You will not have to have a meeting in certain cases, for example if there’s been domestic abuse or if social services are involved.

-Types of Court Order
+Types Of Court Order

-A ‘child arrangements order’ decides:
+A ‘child arrangement order’ decides:

 A ‘specific issue order’ is used to look at a specific question about how the child is being brought up, for example: